Sleep and Cognitive Decline: The Connection Between Rest and Brain Health

 Research has consistently shown that poor sleep quality can lead to significant deficits in cognitive functioning, including declines in problem-solving abilities, attention span, and creativity, all of which are critical components of successful learning.

-By prioritising good and ensuring that you regularly get enough restful slumber, you’re investing in your mental acuity and empowering yourself to be a more effective helper to others who rely on your skills and knowledge.
+By prioritising good sleep habits and ensuring that you regularly get enough restful slumber, you’re investing in your mental acuity and empowering yourself to be a more effective helper to others who rely on your skills and knowledge.

 Next, let’s delve into the complex relationship between sleep disorders and cognitive decline.